 Memorable Manitobans: Joseph Royal (1837-1902)

-Born at Repentigny, Lower Canada, on 7 May 1837, to poor parents, he was educated at St. Mary’s (Jesuit) College, Montreal.
+Born at Repentigny, Lower Canada, on 7 May 1837, brother of Adele Royal (1851-1894, wife of Joseph Turenne), he was educated at St. Mary’s (Jesuit) College, Montreal.
 He articled in law with George-Étienne Cartier’s firm in 1857 and became an active journalist.
 He founded Le Nouveau Monde (1857), L’Ordre (1859; devoted “to the church, to our faith, to the homeland, to our nationality”) and assisted in founding La Revue Canadienne in 1864.
 He was called to the Bar in 1864.
-He helped to organize the Papal Zouave Brigade which was sent from Quebec to aid the Pope in 1867-68.
+He helped to organize the Papal Zouave Brigade which was sent from Quebec to aid the Pope in 1867-1868.

 He served as a Bencher for the Law Society of Manitoba from 1877 to 1880 and served as its first President.
 He was one of the founders of the Winnipeg Board of Trade, in 1873.
 In 1877, he was a member of the First Convocation of the University of Manitoba and, two years, was a founding member of the Manitoba Historical Society.